vbauerster/mpb/README.md

 	total := 100
 	name := "Single Bar:"
-	// Adding a single bar
+	// adding a single bar
 	bar := p.AddBar(int64(total),
 		mpb.PrependDecorators(
 			// Display our static name with one space on the right